BrianGarland/SimplePascalInterpreter/README.md

-# SimplePascalInterpreter
-Simple Pascal Interpreter
+# Simple Pascal Interpreter for IBM i

 This is my attempt to use RPGLE to create a Pascal Interpreter.